asrafaiz7/DASentimental/README.md

 <ul>
 <li>Download the project</li>
-<li>Ensure your envirinment has all the packages mentioned in requirements.txt</li>
+<li>Ensure your environment has all the packages mentioned in requirements.txt</li>
 <li>Open terminal and run</li>
 </ul>